Pierre Hétu

+Life

 Awarded a Quebec government grant, he studied in Paris 1958–62 with Marcel Ciampi (piano) and Edouard Lindenberg (conducting) and 1960–62 at the Paris Conservatoire with Louis Fourestier.

 In 1960 in Paris, with Gail Grimstead (flute) and Jacques Simard (oboe), he founded the "Trio canadien"; it toured 1962–63 for the JMC, giving the premiere of André Prévost's "Triptyque".

 In 1961 he placed first over 34 candidates in the 'professional graduate' category of the International Competition for Young Conductors of Besançon.
 He continued his training in conducting during summer sessions, notably under Sergiu Celibidache in Siena, Italy, 1959–61, under Charles Munch in Tanglewood in the summer of 1962, under Jean Martinon in Düsseldorf in the summer of 1964, and under Hans Swarowsky in Vienna 1964–65.

 Hétu made his Canadian debut in 1963, conducting the Montreal Symphony Orchestra in a concert organized by the JMC.
 Claude Gingras described this debut in Montreal's La Presse (6 March 1963): 'You do not become a conductor, you are born one, and I think it can be said that Pierre Hétu is a born conductor.'

 Appointed assistant to Zubin Mehta, the MSO's artistic director, Hétu was responsible for conducting the Matinées symphoniques; he held the position until 1968.
 He premiered André Prévost's Fantasmes in November 1963 with the MSO and Maurice Dela'sProjection in 1967.
 He also conducted Prévost's Terre des hommes during the opening of the World Festival of Expo 67.
 He was music director 1968–72 of the Kalamazoo Symphony Orchestra in Michigan, combining that responsibility with the job of associate conductor 1970–73 of the Detroit Symphony Orchestra.
 He was artistic director 1973–80 of the Edmonton Symphony Orchestra.
 He was absent from the podium for several months in 1977 due to a heart attack.